Gas resource planning

 As demand for energy grows in the regions we serve, we need to evaluate all potential resources to deliver secure, reliable and cost-effective energy.
 These include:

-• innovative energy solutions, such as renewable and low-carbon gas resources
+- innovative energy solutions, such as renewable and lower carbon gas resources

-The LTGRP outlines how we’ll meet our customers’ energy needs and how we’ll help them reduce their energy consumption, energy bills and greenhouse gas emissions.
+The LTGRP outlines how we’ll meet our customers’ energy needs and how it can help reduce overall energy consumption, and overall greenhouse gas emissions.

 How does FortisBC develop the LTGRP?

-We develop the LTGRP in consultation with interested parties and in accordance with the BCUC’s resource planning guidelines.
+We develop the LTGRP in consultation with engagement working groups and in accordance with the BCUC’s resource planning guidelines.
 We conduct an in-depth, research-based examination of energy supply conditions, demand projections and resource acquisition alternatives that exist to provide safe, reliable and cost-effective energy to our customers.
 Specific components of the plan include:

-• other planning activities to provide secure, reliable and cost-effective supply for customers over the long term
+- other planning activities with the goal to provide secure, reliable and cost-effective supply for customers over the long term

 The LTGRP also looks at larger issues that affect how we deliver energy to our customers, including:

-• trends and technologies in renewable and low-carbon energy
+- market trends and technologies in renewable and lower carbon energy

-• The Resource Planning Advisory Group (RPAG) is a technical working group that engages members from municipalities, government, Indigenous communities, customer associations and environmental organizations in developing the LTGRP.
-This group of energy industry experts, relevant government and Indigenous participants and other key interested parties regularly provides input on important energy issues during the long-term resource planning process.
+The Resource Planning Advisory Group is an established technical working group that provides FortisBC with technical advice and support in developing the LTGRP.
+This group of energy industry experts, relevant customer associations and other key parties regularly provide input on important energy issues during the long-term resource planning process.

 2022 Long-Term Gas Resource Plan